A look at every jersey the Utah Jazz have worn

+Following Wednesday’s announcement, the Utah Jazz are entering a new jersey era.

+During the 2024-25 season, the Jazz will begin a transition into what they believe will become the team’s official color palette of the future — midnight black, mountain purple and sky blue.

-Utah announced four jerseys — a white jersey with bright yellow trim featuring the “J-Note” logo, a bright yellow jersey with a “Jazz” wordmark, a black jersey with a “Utah” wordmark, and the return of the purple mountain jerseys worn in the Jazz’s trips to the NBA Finals.
+The Jazz’s last, pretty unpopular rebrand came in 2022, when Utah announced four jerseys — a white jersey with bright yellow trim featuring the “J-Note” logo, a bright yellow jersey with a “Jazz” wordmark, a black jersey with a “Utah” wordmark, and the return of the purple mountain jerseys worn in the Jazz’s trips to the NBA Finals.

-Here’s a look at every single jersey the Jazz have worn in their 43-year history in the Beehive State.
+Here’s a look at every single jersey the Jazz have worn in their 45-year history in the Beehive State (excluding ret

 1979-1996

-Note: Editor’s note: This article was originally published in June 2022.
-It has been updated to reflect the Jazz rebrand announced in June 2024.